rachelponce/ChompSci/Sprint4.md

 4) **Email**: User’s UF email address which has the limitation of a being a unique index as not one individual will have the same email as another

 5) **Password**: User’s password in the application which also has the limitation of being a unique index to prevent any unauthorized access to their accounts

+6) **UserType**: User's professional title, can either be a student, faculty member, or UF club board member

 ### Event Object
 ```